valerio-pro/IoT-Project/README.md

 # Internet of Things Project A.Y.
 2022/2023

 This repository contains my solution for the project of the Internet of Things course held at Sapienza University during the a.y.
 2022/2023.
-My solution can be found in the **iot_project_solution_src** package.
+My solution can be found in the **src/iot_project_solution_src** package.

 # IoT-Project v1.1.2